Calinou/godot-asset-library-laravel/README.md

 To run it locally, you need to install and build both the backend and frontend.

+### Browser support

+When working on new features, keep in mind this website only supports *evergreen browsers*:

+- Chrome (latest version and N-1 version)
+- Edge (latest version and N-1 version)
+- Firefox (latest version, N-1 version, and latest ESR version)
+- Opera (latest version and N-1 version)
+- Safari (latest version and N-1 version)

+Internet Explorer isn't supported.

 ### Backend

 The backend uses the [Laravel](https://laravel.com/) PHP framework.